 The number of mobile users is increasing day by day if we compare it with desktop traffic.
 More than half of the people on the Internet use smartphones and tablets to see something on the Internet.
-This is because mobile or smartphones are more userfriendly.
-By the end of 2020, around 80% of global internet traffic will be coming from mobile.
+This is because mobile or smartphones are more user friendly.
+By the end of 2021, around 80% of global internet traffic will be coming from mobile.
 Everyone knows that Google Mobiles has been giving a lot of importance to it.

 Mobile is the most demanded thing of the present time.
 But with the creation of only one mobile site, all your issues are not eliminated.
 Yes, we cannot deny that mobile sites have now become a cornerstone of content consumption and shopping.
 With mobile searches, people are now able to make a better purchase decision, which is increasing their buying intent.
 Now the question arises that is our site also ready for Google’s Mobile-First Indexing?
 Because if not then in the coming times, it is going to come back in comparison to the rest in both sales and traffic.